-The Jerusalem artichoke (Helianthus tuberosus) or sunroot is a species of sunflower native to eastern North America, and found from eastern Canada and Maine west to North Dakota, and south to northern Florida and Texas.
+The Jerusalem artichoke (Helianthus tuberosus) or sunroot is a species of sunflower native to eastern North America and found from eastern Canada and Maine west to North Dakota, and south to northern Florida and Texas.
 It is not related to the domestic artichoke, but rather to asters, daisies, and sunflowers.
 Sunroots are cultivated for its tuber, which is used as a root vegetable.

-Here are 7 health benefits of the Jerusalem artichoke:
+Here are 7 health benefits of the Jerusalem artichoke.

 1. The Jerusalem artichoke has a prebiotic effect.

 Prebiotics are non-digestible fiber compounds that stimulate the growth and/or activity of beneficial bacteria that colonize the gastrointestinal tract by acting as a substrate for them.
-Jerusalem artichokes contain plenty of inulin, which stimulate the growth of bifidobacteria and fights harmful bacteria.
+Jerusalem artichokes contain plenty of inulin, which stimulates the growth of bifidobacteria and fights harmful bacteria.

 2. The Jerusalem artichoke can help blood glucose levels.